beaconsproject/disturbance_explorer/docs/user_guide.md

 ### Add display elements (OPTIONAL)

-This section allows users to add a maximum of three layers to the map for visualization purposes only.
-Additional layers can be uploaded as Shapefiles or as layers from a GeoPackage.
-These can be vector data (points, lines, or polygons) but cannot be rasters.
-Layers will appear on the map using their original names, and colors are assigned as indicated in the side panel.
-They aren't considered in the analysis.
+This section allows users to add a maximum of three vector layers and two raster layers to the map for visualization purposes only.
+Additional vector layers can be uploaded either as Shapefiles or as layers from a GeoPackage.
+These layers may consist of points, lines, or polygons.
+On the map, layers are displayed using their original names, with colors assigned according to the side panel.
+Note that these layers are for visualization only and are not included in the analysis.

 <br><br>